Numigi/odoo-base-addons/dms_document_url/README.rst

 Description
 -----------
-This module is a binding between dms and document_url.
+This module is a binding between `dms <https://github.com/OCA/dms/tree/12.0/dms>`_ and `document_url <https://github.com/OCA/knowledge/tree/12.0/document_url>`_.
 It makes it possible to create URL attachments as documents in DMS.

 Usage
 -----